Amadou Ba-Sy

-Amadou Ba-Sy (born 8 June 2001) is a French professional footballer who plays as a forward for club Rouen.
+Amadou Ba-Sy (born 8 June 2001) is a French professional footballer who plays as a forward for club Heart of Midlothian.

+Born in Nice, Ba-Sy began his career as a youth at local side OGC Nice.
+He has subsequently played for Gazélec Ajaccio, Dunkerque, Vizela, Académica de Coimbra and Rouen.
+He is of Senegalese descent.

 Career

 A youth product of Nice since 2011, Ba-Sy began his senior career with their reserves in 2018.
 He moved to Gazélec Ajaccio for the 2021–22 season, and ended up scoring 10 goals in 24 games.
 On 30 June 2022, he transferred to Dunkerque in the Championnat National signing his first professional contract.
 He helped the team come in second on his debut season and earn promotion to the Ligue 2.

 In January 2024, Ba-Sy joined Primeira Liga club Vizela on a two-and-a-half-year contract.

 Personal life

 Born in France, Ba-Sy is of Senegalese descent and has dual nationality.